benc-uk/nanomon/readme.md

 ### Prometheus

-Nanomon has support for Prometheus metrics which are exposed from the API service in the standard text-based exposition format.
+NanoMon has support for Prometheus metrics which are exposed from the API service in the standard text-based exposition format.

 This feature is optional and is enabled by setting the `ENABLE_PROMETHEUS` env var, when enabled the metrics can be fetched/scraped from the `/metrics` endpoint.
 The active monitors will be provided as labelled Prometheus gauges, these labels will hold the values for the monitor status (0 = OK, 1 = Error, 2 = Failed), and values of each numeric monitor output (string outputs are not applicable to Prometheus)

-Enabling Prometheus means you do not need to use the Nanomon frontend, as you can visualize the data through other tools, and optional enable things like the Prometheus exporter.
+Enabling Prometheus means you do not need to use the NanoMon frontend, as you can visualize the data through other tools, and optional enable things like the Prometheus exporter.

 Example of metrics